Principles for school funding

 This annual indexation, which has in the past been based specifically on increases in schooling costs, has been critical to continual improvement in education programs in the Independent sector.
 Fees in Independent schools, while varying considerably from school to school, have generally been increasing at a rate similar to increases in government school costs.

-The 2014-2015 Budget has foreshadowed that the indexation arrangements for schools will change for Australian Government funding from 2018 away from a school specific index to CPI, raising concern that funding levels may not keep pace with the rising costs of schooling Over the last decade, the school specific index average annual increase was over 5 per cent for both primary and secondary schools.
-Comparatively, in 2015-16 the Consumer Price Index increased by 1.0 per cent.
+The indexation arrangements for schools will change for Australian Government funding from 2018 away from a school specific index to a fixed index of 3.56% from 2018 to 2020 and then a floating measure of 75% Wage Price Index and 25% Consumer Price Index with a floor of 3% from 2021, raising concern that funding levels may not keep pace with the rising costs of schooling Over the last decade, the school specific index average annual increase was over 5 per cent for both primary and secondary schools.
+Comparatively, in 2017 the Consumer Price Index increased by 1.9 per cent.

 Stability for families and schools

 Independent schools rely on stable and predictable government funding in order to plan and deliver their education programs.
 Stability in government funding allows schools to predict the private contribution they need to sustain the quality and range of education programs they offer.

 Stability and predictability in government funding is also important to parents intending to send their children to Independent schools.
 The level of government funding is a key determinant of the level of fees, and parents need to plan their finances in advance to meet the cost of school fees.